 A United States Air Force General orders a nuclear attack aimed at the Soviet Union.
 The movie follows the President and Joint Chiefs of Staff as they struggle to stop the attack and the B-52 Bomber as it travels to deliver the devastating hit.

 Brain Droppings by George Carlin is a free-form book of random thoughts, lists and anecdotes featuring Carlin’s commentary on life and the things people think but either don’t want to say or are never clever enough to formulate.

-War is coming.
+In The Tragedy of Fidel Castro by João Cerqueira, war is coming.
 Fidel Castro has a plan to engage and best JFK.
 One of God’s agents calls to warn him of the impending conflict and he hatches a plan to stop the war that hinges on his only son returning to Earth.
 The Tragedy of Fidel Castro is a religious and political satire.
 João Cerqueira is an award-winning Portuguese author.
-The Tragedy of Fidel Castro was named Book of the Year by Os meus Livros (a literary trade magazine based in Portugal).
+The Tragedy of Fidel Castro was named Book of the Year by Os Meus Livros (a literary trade magazine based in Portugal).